Ali al-Sistani: Role in contemporary Iraq

 He has consistently urged the Iraqi Shia not to respond in kind to attacks from Sunni Salafists, which have become common in Sunni-dominated regions of Iraq like the area known as the "Triangle of Death," south of Baghdad.
 Even after the destruction of the Shia Al-Askari Mosque in Samarra in February 2006, his network of clerics and preachers continued to urge calm and told their followers that "it was not their Sunni neighbors who were killing them but foreign Wahhabis."
-Sistani's call for unity after the bombing of the mosque helped to control a potentially dangerous situation, preventing the country to enter in a bloody sectarian war.
+Sistani's call for unity after the bombing of the mosque helped to control a potentially dangerous situation, preventing the country from entering in a bloody sectarian war.
 Sistani did the same when the same mosque was bombed again in 2007.

-An alleged plot to assassinate Sistani was foiled on January 29, 2007, when three Jund al-Samaa gunmen were captured at a hotel near his office.
-It is believed to have been part of a larger attack against a number of targets in Najaf.
+An alleged plot to assassinate Sistani was foiled on 29 January 2007, when three Jund al-Samaa gunmen were captured at a hotel near his office.
+It is believed to have been part of a larger attack against several targets in Najaf.

-In an online open poll, 2005, Ali al-Sistani was selected as the 30th topmost intellectual person in the world on the list of Top 100 Public Intellectuals by Prospect (UK) and Foreign Policy (US).
+In an online open poll 2005, Ali Sistani was selected as the 30th topmost intellectual person in the world on the list of Top 100 Public Intellectuals by Prospect (UK) and Foreign Policy (US).

-On 13 June 2014 Sistani appealed that Iraqis should support the government against the Islamic State of Iraq and the Levant militant group which had taken over Mosul and Tikrit and was threatening Baghdad.
+On 13 June 2014, Sistani appealed that Iraqis should support the government against the Islamic State of Iraq and the Levant militant group, which had taken over Mosul and Tikrit and was threatening Baghdad.
 Later in June 2014, Sistani revised his statement and issued a fatwa calling for "citizens to defend the country, its people, the honor of its citizens, and its sacred places," against the ISIL.

-Sistani said the Iraqi government and police were liable for the killing of protestors during the 2019–2021 Iraqi protests.
+Sistani said the Iraqi government and police were liable for killing protestors during the 2019–2021 Iraqi protests.
 He requested that the government prosecute those who gave the command to shoot protesters.
 The ayatollah rarely voices his opinion on politics except in extreme unrest.
 The protests have been described as Iraq's worst violence since ISIL was militarily defeated in 2017.
 A month later in November 2019, in response to the death of three Iraqi protesters, Sistani said "No person or group, no side with a particular view, no regional or international actor may seize the will of the Iraqi people and impose its will on them."